Quick Summary:

 Use HTTPS with SSL

-When dealing with sensitive material, HTTPS should be used instead of the HTTP protocol.
+HTTPS should be used instead of the HTTP protocol when dealing with sensitive material.
 It will give your website a protective shield against any harmful attacks that may jeopardize important information.
-An SSL certificate is regarded as the finest approach for safeguarding the application.
+An SSL certificate is the most acceptable approach for safeguarding the application.
 Customers will trust you more if you have an SSL certificate because it confirms your identity on the internet and secures your data.
 For Laravel applications, HTTPS with SSL is recommended.

 HTML Minification is Essential for Laravel Performance Optimization